RaiderSpace/Moon/machines/index.md

 ---
 layout: project
-title: Our Hardware
+title: Our Machines
-excerpt: "A List of Projects"
+excerpt: "A List of our Hardware ( ͡° ͜ʖ ͡°)"
 comments: false
 ---